Trump International Hotel and Tower (Chicago): Construction

 The component sections of the spire were delivered by helicopter.

 Two earlier business decisions by the Chicago Sun-Times led to substantial savings of time and money during the Trump Tower's construction.
 The original 1950s sea wall was built by the newspaper company to bomb-shelter thickness, to withstand a Cold War attack, and thus did not have to be broken down and rebuilt.
 Furthermore, the company decided in the 1970s to switch from petroleum-based to soy-based ink, which reduced ground pollution from the printing plant.
 This considerably reduced the costs and time for cleaning up the site prior to building anew.

 On August 16, 2008, construction crews made the last major concrete pour to top off the Trump tower's concrete core, which was commemorated with an unofficial ceremony.
 To celebrate the milestone, a yellow tower crane raised a bucket full of concrete and an American flag to the rooftop of the skyscraper.
 Another ceremony occurred on August 19, when construction supervisors, structural engineers and company representatives from McHugh Construction made a minor concrete pour at the top of the Trump tower.
 Although Donald Trump was absent from both of these ceremonies, he, Donald Jr., Ivanka and Eric Trump attended the topping off party on September 24, 2008.
 Original plans called for the windows to be completed and the spire erected in October 2008.
 However, the spire installation was delayed through high winds in December 2008, and was finally completed on January 3, 2009.
 Kamin's critical opinion is that the spire is not aesthetically complementary.

 At the September 2008 topping off ceremony, Donald Trump marketed his hotel by expressing doubts about the Chicago Spire ever being completed due to the Great Recession.
 However, Donald Trump Jr. said that they were fortunate to complete the project, while the Spire and Waterview Tower were among developments affected by the Great Recession.
 Occupancy had begun on lower-floor condominiums at the time of the ceremony.

 Residents of the Trump building are zoned to Chicago Public Schools, more specifically to Ogden School and Wells Community Academy High School.

 After opening

 Retail space

-Trump owns 70,000 square feet of retail space below street level that had not found renters in the any of the years since the building opened in 2009.
+Trump owns 70,000 square feet of retail space below street level that had not found renters in any of the years since the building opened in 2009.
 Retail brokers said the space had a flawed design with "cavernous, irregular, low-ceiling retail spaces" that lacked street frontage and accessibility.